Yoga and Meditation Facilitator

 In her yoga teaching she draws on her years of psychology research experience, she pairs this with eastern yoga philosophy and more recent research on body-based therapy for mental health and enhanced emotional well-being.

-Kathie begun practicing yoga in 2008, it was through her own experience and reading of yoga and meditation research that she discovered how powerful these practices can be for psychological well-being.
+Kathie started practicing yoga in 2008, it was through her own experience and exposure to yoga and meditation research that she discovered the power of yogic practices for psychological well-being.

 She began teaching yoga in 2016 and with her 350 hr teaching accreditation transitioned to full-time in 2018.